subhashchandra2205/Financial-analysis/README.md

 ### `Portfolio_Assets_Allocation.ipynb`

-This notebook focuses on constructing and evaluating portfolios using multiple assets.
+This notebook focuses on portfolio construction and asset allocation.

-The analysis examines the relationship between:
+The analysis studies how allocating capital among different stocks affects the overall characteristics of a portfolio.

+### Key areas

+* Asset allocation
-* Portfolio return
+* Portfolio returns
 * Portfolio risk
-* Asset weights
 * Diversification
 * Risk-return trade-off
+* Comparison of different allocations

-Different asset allocations can be compared to understand how portfolio composition affects overall performance and risk.
+The objective is to understand how portfolio composition can influence investment performance and risk.

 ---